-To help students fulfil the above objectives, the University encourages them to use the available sport facilities either to exercise on their own or to train in a more formal way as members of the University teams which participate in various national tournaments.
+To help students fulfil the above objectives, the University encourages them to use the available sport facilities either to exercise on their own or to train in a more formal way as members of the University teams, who participate in various national tournaments.
 Physical education activities are guided by qualified staff.
-On several occasions Philips sports teams have competed in Europe against other National champions.
+On several occasions, Philips sports teams have competed in Europe against other national champions.

-In pursuit of implementing its philosophy the University encourages students to participate in a variety of social and other creative extra-cirricular activities which aim to help students develop their overall personality.
-Such activities cover, amongst others, music, dancing, theatre and shows.
+In pursuit of implementing its philosophy, the University encourages students to participate in a variety of social and other creative extra-curricular activities which aim to help students develop their overall personality.
+Such activities cover, amongst other things, music, dancing, theatre and shows.
 All these activities culminate in a public show at the end of the Spring semester which is open to the community for viewing.

-• The University offers amateurs and professionals two multi-purpose open courts and outstanding sports opportunities for playing and training football, basket-ball, volley-ball, hand-ball and tennis.
+The University offers amateurs and professionals two multi-purpose open courts and outstanding sports opportunities for playing and training in football, basketball, volleyball, handball and tennis.

 Students are encouraged to use their initiative and to develop relationships with organizations outside the University.
-In this way, students can contribute in a wider sphere thus not limiting the benefits of their contribution only to the University.
+In this way students can contribute in a wider sphere, thus not limiting the benefits of their contribution only to the University.
 Such relationships span social welfare organizations and other related bodies.
-During national celebrations students participate actively with non-University bodies to ensure the success of such activities a success.
+During national celebrations students participate actively with non-University bodies to ensure the success of such activities.

 Social activities with a more direct educational component are also encouraged.
 These include the organizing of lectures and presentation by external speakers at the invitation of the students.
-Panel discussions and debates feature strongly in this kind of social activities.
+Panel discussions and debates feature strongly in these kinds of social activities.
 Students participate actively in debates either as individuals or as members of teams.

 An academic advisor monitors students’ progress and guides students through their course until they graduate.
-The methods of studying at University level may be very different from their previous educational experience.
-Our Learning Enhancement Tutors can help students improve their study skills, such as note taking, essay writing, time management and exam technique.
+The methods of studying at university level may be very different from previous educational experience.
+Our Learning Enhancement Tutors can help students improve their study skills, such as note-taking, essay-writing, time-management and exam technique.
 Special care is taken so that students improve their IT and communication skills and abilities.
-This is done, by familiarizing students with state of the art systems.
+This is done by familiarizing students with state-of-the-art systems.

 Entrance scholarships are awarded to home and overseas students who have obtained an average of “A” on their High School Leaving Certificate.
 University entrance scholarships apply only for the first semester.

-Scholarships up to €2,000 are awarded to students who demonstrate excellence in sporting activity, and will represent the University at high level in their chosen sport.
+Scholarships up to €2,000 are awarded to students who demonstrate excellence in a sporting activity, and will represent the University at a high level in their chosen sport.